Szymon-Czuszek/SAS-Data-Science/README.md

+Step 1: DATA Step
+DATA rand;:

+Creates a dataset named rand.
+CALL streaminit(12345);:

+Initializes the random number generator with a seed value 12345.
+Using a fixed seed ensures that the random numbers generated are reproducible.
+DO i = 1 to 200;:

+Loops 200 times to generate 200 random values. x = rand("Normal");:

+Generates random values from a standard normal distribution 𝑁
+(
+0
+,
+1
+)
+N(0,1) using the RAND function.
+OUTPUT;:

+Writes each generated value of x to the dataset rand.
+END;:

+Ends the DO loop.
+RUN;:

+Executes the data step.
+Step 2: PROC SGPLOT
+PROC SGPLOT DATA = rand;:

+Uses the SGPLOT procedure to plot the histogram of the random values.
+TITLE "Random Values from N(0,1)";:

+Sets the title for the histogram.
+HISTOGRAM x;:

+Creates a histogram of the variable x (the generated random values).
+RUN;:

+Executes the plotting procedure.
+Step 3: PROC FREQ
+PROC FREQ DATA = rand;:

+Generates frequency statistics for the dataset rand.
+RUN;:

+Executes the procedure.
+Output
+Histogram:

+Displays the distribution of the 200 random values from 𝑁
+(
+0
+,
+1
+)
+N(0,1).
+The histogram should approximate the shape of a standard normal distribution (bell curve).
+Frequency Table:

+Outputs the frequency of unique values or ranges in the dataset rand.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"